bullet-train-co/bullet_train-base/docs/super-scaffolding/sortable.md

 Under the hood, the `sortable` Stimulus controller uses the [dragula](https://github.com/bevacqua/dragula) library.

 All of the events that `dragula` defines are re-dispatched as native DOM events.
-The native DOM event name is pre-pended with `sortable:`
+The native DOM event name is prefixed with `sortable:`

 | dragula event name  | DOM event name       |
 |---------------------|----------------------|